The American Civil War and the British North America Act, 1867

 The new Canada was merely the first self-governing dominion of the British empire, and not (as yet) some new nation.
 But it was at least haphazardly set up to ultimately liberate itself from the mother country across the sea — as the British empire at large finally disappeared into a new Commonwealth of Nations in the second half of the 20th century.

-Back in 1839 the London Quarterly Review, in discussing Lord Durham’s proposal for a new United Province of Canada, had urged that “if we wished to establish a Canadian Republic, we should recommend this very scheme in preference to all others.”
+Back in 1839 the Quarterly Review in London, discussing Lord Durham’s proposal for a new United Province of Canada, had urged that “if we wished to establish a Canadian Republic, we should recommend this very scheme in preference to all others.”
 Though John A. Macdonald would not welcome the thought, a similar critique could be advanced of the scheme for a highly centralized and strong new Canadian federal government he managed to work into the British North America Act, 1867.

-When the Dominion of Canada was officially proclaimed on July 1, 1867, The Times of London in the imperial metropolis, struck a more immediately realistic note : “political faith overreaches itself in a conception so vast and so loose, in frontiers so extensive, and in conditions so infinitely varied … But that fears are as often disappointed as hopes … we should scarcely venture to estimate the destiny of this Confederation.
+After the Dominion of Canada was officially proclaimed on July 1, 1867, The Times of London in the imperial metropolis, struck a more immediately realistic note : “political faith overreaches itself in a conception so vast and so loose, in frontiers so extensive, and in conditions so infinitely varied … But that fears are as often disappointed as hopes … we should scarcely venture to estimate the destiny of this Confederation.
 However, there it is … The freer and less binding relations sometimes last the longest.”

 Macdonald’s vision of a strong Canadian federal government would nonetheless find a major new apostle (of sorts) in the later 20th century — in the Pierre Trudeau who arguably bears a relationship to the Constitution Act, 1982 similar to the one John A. Macdonald bears to the Constitution Act, 1867.
 A former executive assistant to Conservative Prime Minister John Diefenbaker (1957–1963) once suggested to Pierre Trudeau that he was in fact “a Conservative at heart” himself.
 And the first Liberal prime minister with that surname apparently replied: “I am.
 A John A. Macdonald Conservative!”